 “I love what I do.
 Whenever a new project comes around, I am keen to understand what is expected.
 Once I know what is required, I show conscientiousness and diligence in completing it.
 I also believe this trait can be easily transferred among colleagues from the experience I have.”

-By asking about your strengths and weaknesses, the employer is assessing your potential core competencies.
+By asking about your strengths and weaknesses, the potential employer is assessing your potential core competencies.
 This will help them select, harmonize, and develop your talent for the company’s benefit.

 While you should be specific, don’t forget to sprinkle in your personal traits, soft skills, and knowledge-based skills.